How To Write An Effective Title Tag?

 Don’t overdo SEO keywords

-ticket sale, cheap tickets, cheap ticket sale, buy cheap ticket, cheapest ticket
+Using titles like “ticket sale, cheap tickets, cheap ticket sale, buy cheap ticket, cheapest ticket” is not effective for the person searching and can lead to penalties.

 Give every page a unique title